Drug information

 Take tipranavir according to your health care provider’s instructions.
 Do not miss a dose of tipranavir, and do not change your dose or stop taking tipranavir without first talking with your health care provider.

-Tipranavir is always taken with the boosting agent ritonavir.
-Take tipranavir and ritonavir by mouth at the same time.
-If you are taking tipranavir with ritonavir tablets, the medicines must be taken with meals.
+Tipranavir must always taken with the boosting agent ritonavir.
+Take tipranavir and ritonavir by mouth at the same time with meals.

 Tipranavir capsules should be swallowed whole.
 Do not open or chew the capsules.